A

 Few people are

 happy in complete idleness.
-Even the wealthy find that
+Even the wealthy find

-output, notwithstanding automation, there will be less money
+were less output, notwithstanding automation, there will

-of choice.
+be the freedom of choice.

 QUESTION 13.
-If people knew that they had an assured income, then
+If people knew that they had an assured income, then surely

-enough tax to give everyone a basic income?
+to give everyone a basic income?

 A. There is no